- This event has passed.

 POIROT AND MORE: A RETROSPECTIVE – DAVID SUCHET LIVE ON STAGE: Auckland

-David Suchet will be making his New Zealand stage debut in POIROT AND MORE: A RETROSPECTIVE in early 2020.
+David Suchet will be making his New Zealand stage debut in POIROT AND MORE: A RETROSPECTIVE.
 The tour will travel through the country in February allowing audiences in Wellington, Christchurch and Auckland to experience this rare opportunity with one of the world’s most celebrated and fascinating actors of our time.

 For over 25 years David Suchet captivated millions worldwide as Agatha Christie’s elegant Belgian detective Hercule Poirot.
 Beyond Poirot, this Emmy winning actor, also nominated for multiple Olivier Awards, BAFTAs and a Tony Award, has been celebrated for his portrayal of iconic roles such as Lady Bracknell, Cardinal Benelli and Freud.
 David has also graced the world’s stages bringing literary greats to life, including Shakespeare, Wilde and Albee.